HamzaZFrog/artifactory-secrets-plugin/README.md

 -----------------------------------------------------------------

 This is not yet ready for production use.
-Please file issues though as you find them.
+Please file issues though as you find them. hza

 ![Build](https://github.com/idcmp/artifactory-secrets-plugin/workflows/Build/badge.svg)